 Similarly, Rizzo, Báez and Bryant will forever be Cubs World Series champions, welcomed at reunions and perhaps as members of the organization in some way after they’re done playing.
 Some of the players received in this week’s trades might be among your personal favorites in a year or two or three.

 Yesterday I wrote this appreciation of Rizzo’s time with the Cubs and I don’t want you to think I’m leaving Báez and Bryant out, I’ll be writing up similar articles on them, and I think that’ll happen Monday, a Cubs off day.

-Boycott if you want, don’t watch if you don’t want to, those are perfectly defensible positions.
-I’ll go to games and watch them, partly because I write about them here, but also because I love Chicago Cubs baseball.
+As for me?
+I’ll go to Cubs games and watch them, partly because I write about them here, but also because I love Chicago Cubs baseball.
 The rest of this year won’t be anything great baseball-wise, but recalling how much baseball was missed during the 2020 shutdown, I still want to watch Cubs baseball games from Wrigley Field, and on TV when they’re on the road, as those have filled my summer afternoons and evenings for decades.
 Hundreds of different players have worn the blue pinstripes over those years and soon, new stars will do that and produce, we hope, another World Series winner.
 There’s certainly a better chance of that happening now than, say, in 1974 after the beloved 1969 core was sent packing.

-It will be strange to have no meaningful September baseball to write about in 2021 — that hasn’t been the case here for seven years.
+It will be strange for me to have no meaningful September baseball to write about here in 2021 — that hasn’t been the case for seven years.
 That’s all the more reason to savor the last six seasons, a Golden Age of Chicago Cubs baseball that you lived through, that you now have stored away in your personal memories, times you will cherish forever.

-It’s a cliché, but I’m going to use it anyway in wrapping up this article:
+It’s a cliché, but I’m going to use it anyway to wrap this article: